-So, you’re heading out to sea with the wind as your propellant, hiking out on a full beam reach, and have no idea what the difference between port and starboard is.
-Sounds awesome.
-Maybe before you embark on your three-hour boat tour, it might make sense to read up on a few sailing terms and buy a life jacket.
-Regardless of whether this is your first sail or the final sunset cruise, take it upon yourself to master a handful of sailing knots that will not only impress the skipper but will also come in handy when you least expect it.
+This summer, you might be heading out to sea with the wind as your propellant, hiking out on a full beam reach, but have no idea what the difference is between port and starboard.
+Doesn’t sound quite like a plan.
+Before you embark on your three-hour boat tour, it might make sense to read up on a few sailing terms and buy a life jacket.
+Regardless of whether this is your first sail at sea or the final sunset cruise, make sure you come prepared to master a handful of sailing knots that will not only impress the skipper but will also come in handy when you least expect it.

-The figure-eight is a well-versed knot commonly found at sea and near climbing walls.
+The figure-eight is a knot commonly found at sea and near climbing walls.
 It is the ultimate stopper knot, deterring the rope from slipping through its retaining device.
-As the pressure grows on the figure-eight, its strength grows creating an almost impenetrable wall that at the end of the day is still easy to untie.
+As the pressure grows on the figure eight, its strength grows to create an almost impenetrable wall that, at the end of the day, is still easy to untie.
 It’s a temporary knot that can be tied in seconds and simultaneously can be trusted with lives and vessels at stake.
-Whether you’re at sea and you need to fasten a stopper for the jib sheet or your partner has just yelled “belay on,” the figure-eight knot is efficient, reliable, and would you guess, looks exactly like a figure-eight.
+Whether you’re at sea and you need to fasten a stopper for the jib sheet or your partner has just yelled “belay on,” the figure-eight knot is efficient, reliable, and — you guessed it — looks exactly like a figure eight.

 Just like pulling the e-brake to lock your car in place, the cleat hitch is used to secure your vessel to the dock.
-It starts by wrapping the line around the far side of the cleat, then up and across, back toward the nearside, back to the far side, and repeated until eventually the line is pulled under itself.
-If the sequence is not done correctly, the cleat hitch will not jam and your boat is off for a ghostly tour.
+It starts by wrapping the line around the far side of the cleat, then up and across, back toward the near side, back to the far side, and repeated until eventually the line is pulled under itself.
+If the sequence is not done correctly, the cleat hitch will not jam, and your boat is off for a ghostly tour.
 Right alongside the bowline, the cleat hitch is a knot every boat owner should know.
-The cleat hitch is fast and simple to tie but will require attention to detail if you plan to reboard your vessel.
+It’s fast and simple to tie but will require attention to detail if you plan to reboard your vessel.